-Paprika Recipe Manager is available for Mac, Windows, iOS, Android and Kindle.
+Paprika Recipe Manager is available for Mac, Windows, iOS, and Android.
 I use it on a Mac and iOS for my iPhone and iPad, so I can’t really comment on how the apps work on Windows or Android.
 For a Mac environment you only need to purchase a Mac license and one iOS license for multiple devices on your App Store account.

 Paprika works wonderfully on all three devices and how I use them is pretty straightforward.
 I input and write recipes in Paprika on my MacBookPro, I cook using Paprika Recipe Manager on my iPad, and I shop using Paprika Recipe Manager on my iPhone.